csci5117s23/tech-share-spirit/README.md

 ### Setting up CSS Prop

-Every file that uses the ``css`` prop (which we will discuss below), must add the following pragma directives to the top of your file:
+Every file that uses the ``css`` prop (which we will discuss below), must add the following pragma directive to the top of your file:

 ```